delphicventurescode/AMPES2_myPESTLERepo/Strategic_Management__TheoryClass/1a_Announcements_of_Mar_3_2026/myINFO.md

 This directory contains additional announcements for **Mar 3, 2026**.

-For today's announcements, just go through this file a;sp (that is, this myINFO.md file).
+For today's announcements, just go through this file also (that is, this myINFO.md file).

 ---